nest/nest-simulator/doc/userdoc/glossary.rst

    A time period in which neurons cannot fire.
 This is due to depolarization.

  Point process
-   A configuration of points in space that usually have some distrubtion.
+   A temporal point process is a mathematical model for a time series of discrete events.

  non-renewal process
    Point process with adapting threshold eta(t).